EXPLAINER: What’s next after House impeachment vote

 McConnell believes that Trump committed impeachable offenses and considers the Democrats’ impeachment drive an opportunity to reduce the divisive, chaotic president’s hold on the GOP, a Republican strategist told The Associated Press on Wednesday.

-And McConnell told major donors over the weekend that he was through with Trump, said the strategist, who demanded anonymity to describe McConnell’s conversations.
+And McConnell told major donors over the weekend that he was through with Trump, said the strategist, who spoke on condition of anonymity to describe McConnell’s conversations.
 His wife, former Transportation Secretary Elaine Chao, resigned from Trump's Cabinet soon after the riots.

 But despite sending signals, McConnell has been characteristically quiet in public.
 In a note to colleagues Wednesday released by his office, McConnell said he had “not made a final decision on how I will vote.”